shakibaMB/DL-ProjectWork/README.md

 # DL-ProjectWork
-This repository provides an implementation for a ... task for deep learning course @unibo.
+This repository provides an implementation for "Diagnosing COVID-19 using the Inception V3 network" task for deep learning course @unibo.